 Since 2015, we have organized five SEED programs with the next one planned with the International Center for Journalists (ICFJ) in November-December 2018.
 Below is list of SEED programs:

-In the November or December 2018 SEED trip, Sasakawa USA will partner with the International Center for Journalists to take a cohort of eight emerging journalists for a one-week study tour of Japan.
+In the December 2018 SEED trip, Sasakawa USA will take a cohort of eight emerging journalists for a one-week study tour of Japan.
 Participants will have the opportunity to meet their Japanese counterparts and engage in discussions on shared opportunities and concerns, centered on the theme of “Modernization of Japan’s defense strategy and implications for the United States and the Asia-Pacific region.”

 In the December 2017 SEED trip, Sasakawa USA partnered with Center for a New American Security to take a cohort of seven emerging U.S. cybersecurity experts for a one-week study tour of Japan.
 Participants had the opportunity to meet their Japanese counterparts and engage in discussions on shared opportunities and concerns, as well as the future of U.S.-Japan cooperation in cybersecurity and innovation.